Mental health care (partial hospitalization)

 What it is

 Partial hospitalization provides a structured program of outpatient psychiatric services as an alternative to inpatient psychiatric care.
-It’s more intense than care you get in a doctor’s or therapist’s office.
-You get this treatment during the day, and you don't have to stay overnight.
-Medicare helps cover partial hospitalization services you get through a hospital outpatient department or community mental health center.
+It’s more intense than care you get in a doctor’s or therapist’s office, and your care plan must state that you require at least 20 hours of therapeutic services per week.
+You get treatment during the day, and you don't have to stay overnight.

 Things to know

-As part of your partial hospitalization program, Medicare may cover these:
+As part of your partial hospitalization program, Medicare may cover:

 - Occupational therapy that’s part of your mental health treatment